 Here’s what is included in this report: The Discovery interview online survey collected responses in three areas: skills developed, customer engagement, and insights gained:

-- Skills Developed: Most respondents agreed that the training helped them improve their listening, probing and interviewing skills.
+Skills Developed: Most respondents agreed that the training helped them improve their listening, probing and interviewing skills while avoiding common missteps.
 While about three-quarters saw some improvement in their ability to set up Discovery interviews, further progress seems possible in these qualitative customer interviews.